ru3tyYT/Moderation-Bot/README.md

 - Users can request data deletion

 **Third-party services:**
-- Gemini API: Processes flagged messages only
+- Gemini API: Processes flagged messages only (or all in Strict mode)
 - Google Translate: Processes all messages for translation
 - Both follow their respective privacy policies